gilcu2/url_shortener/README.md

   * The ID of the shortened URL should be as short as possible (max.
 8 characters long)
   * The long/shortened URL mapping needs to be persisted and shouldn't be lost after a backend service restart

+## Problem Specification
+Design and implement an URL shortener HTTP service that fulfills the following criteria:

+* Provides an HTTP API to:
+    * Shorten a URL
+    * Redirect to the long URL from the shortened URL
+* Shortened URL requirements:
+    * The ID of the shortened URL needs to be unique (across past and concurrent requests)
+    * The ID of the shortened URL should be as short as possible (max.
+8 characters long)
+    * The long/shortened URL mapping needs to be persisted and shouldn't be lost after a backend service restart

+Which technologies you use and how you solve this problem is completely up to you.

 ## Proposal

 There are reported several methods for shorten urls.
 The basic ideas are: